-William the Conqueror was born in France the son of Robert l the Duke of Normandy who died whilst travelling back from a pilgrimage to Jerusalem, this meant that William at the tender age of 8 was to become the new Duke of Normandy.
+William the Conqueror was born in France the son of Robert l the Duke of Normandy who died while traveling back from a pilgrimage to Jerusalem, this meant that William at the tender age of 8 was to become the new Duke of Normandy.

-It was while King Harold’s army was still recovering from the battle of Stamford Bridge that William the conqueror decided to make his move, William the conqueror and his well trained army of 7,000–8,000 men of which around 1,000–2,000 were cavalry landed in Pevensy in the south of England on the 28th September 1066.
+It was while King Harold’s army was still recovering from the battle of Stamford Bridge that William the conqueror decided to make his move, William the conqueror and his well-trained army of 7,000–8,000 men of which around 1,000–2,000 were cavalry landed in Pevensey in the south of England on the 28th September 1066.

-Harold did try and take the imitative by surprising William, however the canny battle hardened William had already sent forward scouting troops to try and locate the enemy and when William learned of Kings Harold’s troops location he decided to march his troops towards them.
+Harold did try and take the initiative by surprising William, however, the canny battle-hardened William had already sent forward scouting troops to try and locate the enemy and when William learned of Kings Harold’s troop’s location he decided to march his troops towards them.

-Harold set up his army in a strong defensive positions on Senlac Hill and was able to hold back Williams army for are quite a long time, The battle of Hastings started early in the morning and lasted until dawn.
+King Harold set up his army in a strong defensive position on Senlac Hill and was able to hold back Williams’s army for quite a long time – The battle of Hastings started early in the morning and lasted until dawn.

-William the conqueror however was very clever and he told his army to pretend to flee at some point in the battle and this led to indiscipline on the part of Harold’s army and a breaking of the strong defensive positions the English army held.
-During the battle Harold was also mortally wounded and died and without his leadership the army became very undisciplined and broke ranks, which led to the slaughter of Harold’s army by Williams more organised troops.
+William the conqueror, however, was very clever and he told his army to pretend to flee at some point in the battle this led to indiscipline on the part of Harold’s army and a breaking of the strong defensive positions of the English army held.

 Historians believe that around 2000 of William the Conqueror’s army died in the battle of Hastings and around 4000 of Harold’s English soldiers perished

-It also changed the way of life in England with the introduction of the Feudal system which led to the demise of the Anglo Saxon culture in favour of Norman culture, as part of this drive William the Conqueror made sure that all Saxons Nobles were removed from power,
+It also changed the way of life in England with the introduction of the Feudal system which led to the demise of the Anglo-Saxon culture in favor of Norman culture, as part of this drive William the Conqueror made sure that all Saxons Nobles were removed from power.

 King Harold of England lost the Battle of Hastings which allowed William the Conqueror to take over England, the Norman invasion caused huge changes to the history of the country and led to a new Feudal system in which English medieval people had to live.